Loopring/protocols/packages/loopring_v3/DESIGN.md

 The fee paid to the operator is completely independent of the fee paid by the orders.
 Just like in protocol 2 the ringmatchers pays a fee in ETH to the ethereum miners, the ringmatcher now pays a fee to the operator. **Any token can be used to pay the fee.**

+> [Feedback]: ringmatchers and operators can reach offchain agreeement about how fees should be paid which is compeletely detached to the protocol (for example, paying fee per settlement using USD).
+What happends if the fee is paid onchain though the protocol, is it subject to fee-burning?

 ## Circuit permutations

 A circuit always does the same.
 There's no way to do dynamic loops.
 Let's take the rings settlement circuit as an example: